 After enduring a painful undiagnosed endometriosis and adenomyosis, coupled with struggling with unexplained infertility and two misdiagnoses, Jobi learned of the challenges women face navigating their own health care.
 This led her to launch the National Association of Involuntary Childlessness determined to help eradicate the stigma of female childlessness and infertility, while finding its causes and links.
 She also embarked on a deep dive into her own infertility, in which she documented along with uncovering mysteries surrounding infertility and plans to reveal her findings in a forthcoming podcast, Beyond Childlessness.

 As a researcher for over a decade whose name has become synonymous with the leaps and bounds seen in research into human behavior, and health and wellness, she has performed cutting-edge research for Johns Hopkins, Koch Industries, Fortune 500 companies, among others.
 She received her undergraduate degree from Bethune-Cookman University and went on to earn her MBA from the University of Phoenix.

 Join childless and infertile women along with medical experts, advocates, and thought leaders in the reproductive field to receive our newsletter with the latest news, trends, insights and updates.

-© National Research for Involuntary Childlessness.
+© National Association of Involuntary Childlessness.
 All Rights Reserved.

-This information is provided by the National Research for Involuntary Childlessness and is not intended to replace the medical advice of your doctor or healthcare provider.
+This information is provided by the National Association of Involuntary Childlessness and is not intended to replace the medical advice of your doctor or healthcare provider.
 Please consult your healthcare provider for advice about a specific medical condition.